neatorobito/Salut/README.md

     });
 ```

 Only the host, which has the addresses of all devices may invoke the above method.
-There are methods for clients as well.
+This will be changed in a future release to allow other client devices to send data to all registered devices as well.
+Below are the current methods for clients.

 ```
     network.sendToDevice(deviceToSendTo, myData, new SalutCallback() {